albertattard/spring-boot-camp/docs/02-data/04-env.md

   ./gradlew clean build
 ```

 This can get a bit ugly especially when we have many environment variables.
-Furthermore, if we like to trigger the gradle `build` task from IntelliJ, we need to pass these variables there too.
+Furthermore, if we like to trigger the Gradle `build` task from IntelliJ, we need to pass these variables there too.

 Another approach is to use an `.env` file as shown next.